If you cannot find what you are looking for in the questions below, you can get in touch with us.

 Yes.
 It needs to be integrated into the Boat LAN /WiFi for communication with the User Interface (PC, Laptop, Tablet or MFD).

-On Oscar Advanced and OSCAR Racing Series, 3 IP addresses are configured.
+On the OSCAR Advanced Series, 3 IP addresses are configured.

 OSCAR ONE does not need any IP configuration.